 The railway system in Japan has a high reputation for punctuality and safety.

-Tickets for short distances are available from ticket machines that are installed at each train station whereas tickets for long distances and reservations are dealt with at ticket offices at major stations.
+The price varies depending on the distance you travel, as well as the type of train you catch and class of seat you need.
+Tickets for short distances are available from ticket machines that are installed at each train station, whereas those for long distances and reservations are dealt with at ticket offices at major stations.

-Most stations display station names in both Japanese and alphabet lettering on platform signboards.
-The name of the station is in large letters in the center of the sign; names of adjacent stations appear below or to either side.
+Most stations display station names in both Japanese and English on platform signboards.
+The name of the station is in large letters in the centre of the sign; names of adjacent stations appear below or to either side.

 Shinkansen Bullet Train

 The shinkansen has several lines.
-The Tokaido-Sanyo shinkansen, which links Tokyo and Hakata, is the one that many travellers use.
-The Tohoku shinkansen links Tokyo and Hachinohe (Aomori Pref.), the Johetsu shinkansen links Tokyo and Niigata, the Nagano shinkansen links Tokyo and Nagano, and the Kyushu Shinkansen in Kyushu presently links Shinyatsushiro (Kumamoto Pref.) and Kagoshima Chuo (Kagoshima Pref).
+The Tokaido-Sanyo shinkansen, which links Tokyo and Hakata, is the most travelled.
+The Tohoku shinkansen links Tokyo and Hachinohe (Aomori Pref.), the Johetsu shinkansen links Tokyo and Niigata, the Nagano shinkansen links Tokyo and Nagano, and the Kyushu shinkansen, links Shinyatsushiro and Kagoshima Chuo.

-Taxis are widely available and can usually deliver customers to addresses written in Japanese or on business cards.
+Taxis are widely available and can take you to addresses written in Japanese, or on business cards.
 If the red light in the lower left corner of the windshield is lit, then the cab is free and it can be flagged down.
-Be careful when approaching a taxi’s left rear door: it is opened and closed automatically from within by the driver.
+Be careful when approaching a taxi’s left rear door: it is opened and closed automatically by the driver.

 Subway lines are available in all major cities, and provide prompt, efficient transportation.
-JR Yamanote-sen loop line in Tokyo and its Osaka kanjo-sen loop line both circle the centre of their respective cities.
+The JR Yamanote-sen loop line in Tokyo and the Osaka Kanjo-sen loop line, both circle the city centres.
 In Tokyo, JR rates start from 130 Japanese yen, subway fares at 160 Japanese yen for Tokyo Metro and Toei (Metropolitan) lines, and both increase with the distance travelled.
-Almost all station has vending machines for tickets and automatic ticket-checking machines at their entrance/exit gates.
+Almost all stations have vending machines for tickets, and automatic ticket-checking machines at their entrance/exit gates.